terasolunaorg/terasoluna-gfw-web-multi-blank/CONTRIBUTING.md

 >
 > English only.

-* Write the modification overview into the title area.
+* Write the modification overview into the title area and end with #{issue number}.
 (Default is commit comment or work branch name)
 * Write the modification detail into the comment area.
 (If needed)
 * Include the issue number(`#{issue number}` format) to track the modification into the comment area.